blockchainsllc/usn-mvp/README.md

 We work to enable new sharing experiences and provide you with a glimpse of how blockchain technology can power new ideas.

 Because the app is still in the alpha stage, some things might still be puzzling or seem unpolished.
-We would love to get your feedback about your experiences.
+We would love to get your feedback on your experiences.
 Reach us via slack, email or just create an issue here on our Github.

 ## The Universal Sharing Network
 In the rise of mobile and tablet controlled objects like smart houses and drones, it sounds sensible to create a platform in which people can profit from the shared access to those assets.